Global NGO Fundraising Case Study:

 - Past data

-- Muslims’ past footfall data is rich in terms of quality and quantity.
-With Xact, we extracted a combination of pre-COVID 19 audience seen at mosques, Muslim eateries, and schools coupled with top Muslim and Ramadan app usage.
+- Past footfall data is rich in terms of quality and quantity.
+With Xact, we extracted a combination of pre-COVID 19 audience seen at schools coupled with top religious and Ramadan app usage.
 This unique approach lent us a rich, quality base of audiences who would have been impossible to identify any other way.
-We were able to tap onto previously “offline” Muslims who are now online.
+We were able to tap onto a previously “offline” target segment who are now online.

 - Tapping onto the brand’s owned data, we created lookalike audiences of past donors and past Ramadan donors.